Tulip Siddiq

+Tulip Rizwana Siddiq FRSA (born 16 September 1982) is a British-Bangladeshi politician who has been the Member of Parliament (MP) for Hampstead and Highgate, previously Hampstead and Kilburn, since 2015.
+She served as Economic Secretary to the Treasury and City Minister from 9 July 2024 until her resignation on 14 January 2025, following allegations of misconduct, including her connections to the ousted Bangladeshi regime.

+She was the Camden London Borough Councillor for Regent's Park from 2010 until 2014.
+She is a niece of the ousted former Prime Minister of Bangladesh, Sheikh Hasina.

+On 13 April 2025, Bangladesh issued an arrest warrant for Siddiq as part of investigations into corruption during Sheikh Hasina's premiership.

-Early life
+Early life and education

-Siddiq is the daughter of former Dhaka University professor Shafique Ahmed Siddique, and Sheikh Rehana, who gained political asylum in the UK as a teenager.
-The two met when Shafiq Siddiq was studying for a PhD, and married in Kilburn in 1980.
-Tulip Siddiq was born in St Helier Hospital in St Helier, London, and has an elder brother, Radwan "Bobby" Mujib, and a younger sister, Azmina Siddiq.
+Tulip Siddiq was born on 16 September 1982 in Sutton, London.
+She is the daughter of former Dhaka University professor Shafique Ahmed Siddique, and Sheikh Rehana, who gained political asylum in the UK as a teenager.
+The two met when Shafique Siddique was studying for a PhD, and married in Kilburn in 1980.
+Siddiq was born in St Helier Hospital in St Helier, London, and has an elder brother, Radwan "Bobby" Mujib, and a younger sister, Azmina Siddiq.
 When she was 15, the family moved to Hampstead.
 She was raised a Muslim and has said that her "family embraced multicultural Britain".
-In the heart of North London's Jewish community, she attended seder with neighbours and went to Limmud.
-As a child, she met Nelson Mandela, Bill Clinton and Mother Teresa, and her family was invited to the White House.

-She attended The Royal School, Hampstead, and Mill Hill School before completing her undergraduate degree in English Literature at University College London and then a master's degree at King's College London.
+She attended Scholastica, Dhaka, Bangladesh, The Royal School, Hampstead, and Mill Hill School before completing her undergraduate degree in English Literature at University College London and then a master's degree at King's College London.
 In September 2011, she completed a second master's degree in Politics, Policy and Government.

-Her maternal grandfather is Sheikh Mujibur Rahman, founding father and the first President of Bangladesh.
-Her mother's elder sister, Sheikh Hasina, has been the Prime Minister of Bangladesh since 2009.
+Her maternal grandfather is Sheikh Mujibur Rahman, the founding leader, second prime minister of Bangladesh, and its first president.
+Her mother's elder sister, Sheikh Hasina, was prime minister of Bangladesh from 1996 to 2001 and from 2009 until her resignation amid the July Revolution in 2024.

-In 1975, a faction of Bangladesh Army soldiers stormed Siddiq's mother's home in Bangladesh and assassinated Siddiq's grandfather, Sheikh Mujibur Rahman, alongside his three sons and 16 other members of his family in a military coup.
-Siddiq's mother and aunt survived as they were visiting Germany.
+In 2017, Siddiq said she was British, not Bangladeshi, but Bangladeshi officials stated that she held Bangladeshi citizenship, having had multiple Bangladeshi passports, an id card and with her name in the voter registry.
+Siddiq's lawyer denied these Bangladeshi documents existed, and suggested they were fabrications.
+However, a collaborated investigation by Prothom Alo daily in Dhaka and The Times in London documented evidence revealing that Siddiq held a national identity card (NID) as a Bangladeshi citizen, was registered to vote in Bangladesh, and also held a Bangladeshi passport.